PierrunoYT/fal-imagen4-mcp-server/README.md

 5. Restart your MCP client (Claude Desktop, Kilo Code, etc.)

 ### Image generation failing
+1. **Current Known Issue**: The Imagen 4 Ultra endpoint is returning "Unprocessable Entity" errors.
+This appears to be an API-side issue, not a problem with the MCP server code.
-1. Verify your FAL API key is valid and has sufficient credits
+2. Verify your FAL API key is valid and has sufficient credits
-2. Check that your prompt follows FAL AI's content policy
+3. Check that your prompt follows FAL AI's content policy
-3. Try reducing the number of images or simplifying the prompt
+4. Try reducing the number of images or simplifying the prompt
-4. Use the async tool for complex requests
+5. Use the async tool for complex requests
-5. Check the server logs for detailed error messages
+6. Check the server logs for detailed error messages

+### Current API Status Issues
+- **Imagen 4 Ultra Preview**: Currently experiencing "Unprocessable Entity" errors
+- **Possible Causes**:
+  - Model may be in restricted preview access
+  - API endpoint changes or temporary unavailability
+  - Account access limitations for preview models
+- **Workaround**: Monitor [FAL AI's documentation](https://fal.ai/models/fal-ai/imagen4/preview) for updates
+- **Alternative**: Consider using other FAL models like FLUX or Stable Diffusion 3.5 until Imagen 4 Ultra is fully available

 ### Build issues
 If you need to rebuild the server: